A report detailing the percentage of electricity consumption in Northern Ireland generated from renewable sources was published today.

 - Electricity generated from renewable sources refers to renewable generators physically located within Northern Ireland and recorded by NIE Networks and SONI.
 It excludes microgeneration, non-export generating stations and any imported electricity derived from known or unknown renewable sources.

-- For media enquiries contact the Department for the Economy Press Office at firstname.lastname@example.org .
+- For media enquiries, please contact the Press Office at firstname.lastname@example.org

 - The Executive Information Service operates an out of hours service for media enquiries only between 1800hrs and 0800hrs Monday to Friday and at weekends and public holidays.
 The duty press officer can be contacted on 028 9037 8110.